MicrosoftDocs/sql-docs/docs/database-engine/availability-groups/windows/availability-group-configuration-only-replica.md

 |One secondary replica outage  | Primary is R/W. No automatic failover if primary fails. |Primary is R/W. No automatic failover if primary fails as well. | Primary is not available for user transactions.
 <sup>*</sup> Default value set by pacemaker

 ## Requirements

 Any edition of SQL Server can host a configuration only replica, including SQL Server Express.

-You can not create an availability group on an instance of SQL Server Express edition.
+The availability group needs at least one secondary replica - in addition to the primary replica.

 Configuration only replicas do not count towards the maximum number of replicas per instance of SQL Server.
 SQL Server standard edition allows up to 3 replicas, SQL Server Enterprise Edition allows up to 9.

 ## Limits